Problem

 1. Organise Source Directories

-Keep your latest documentation in a standard directory (e.g., docs/) and place legacy versions in sibling directories (e.g., docs-v1/).
+Keep your latest documentation in a standard directory (e.g., docs/).
+Place legacy versions in sibling directories (e.g., docs-v1/).

 my-project/